Adjunct Assistant Professor of World Languages and Cultures

+Westerlund, R. (2014).
 Lost in Translation: A Descriptive Case Study of a K-5 Urban Charter School Implementing the WIDA ELD Standards.
-Dissertation, November 2014
+Unpublished Dissertation, Bethel University, St. Paul, Minnesota

 WIDA English Language Development Standards Framework, English Learner Language Specialists in South Asia Conference, November 2013, February 2015, Bangkok, Thailand

-The Role of Language in Social Justice in Education, Manitoba, Canada, October 2015
+The Role of Language in Social Justice in Education, TEAL Manitoba Conference, October 2015, Manitoba, Canada

 Implementation of the WIDA Standards Framework, Minnesota ESL, Bilingual, and Migrant Education Conference, November, 2013, Saint Paul, Minnesota